iyanataylor1/Custom-Linux-Shell/README.md

 core operating system principles, like system calls, process control, and file system interactions and to explore the mechanics behind modern command-line interfaces.

-This project is not hosted via a third party, the source code must be downloaded, compile and run locally.
+This project is not hosted via a third party, the source code must be downloaded, compiled and run locally.
-The code was written for Linux specifically, it may not work for other OS terminals.
-Set up instructions are in the PDF in the repo.
+The code was written for Linux specifically; it may not work for other OS terminals.
+The set-up instructions are in the PDF in the repo.